mamenjivar/escape-the-dungeon/README.md

 # escape-the-dungeon

+Author: Miguel

-text based Java game requiring the player to exit the cave within 10 steps
+Text based Java game requiring the player to exit the dungeon within 10 steps.
+The player will encounter enemies for every step he takes and be attacked.
+The player will be able to either attack or run away from each encounter.
+There will be powerUps after every encounter.
+Once the player exits the dungeon successfully, the game ends.